Msimbe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permission to all
+add executes permision to all